HenriettaProject/documents/Henrietta-Support-Agreement.md

 - Mailing list: henrietta@mailman.carnegiescience.edu
 - Remote help provided: Complete manual for the instrument
 - Nick Konidaris and Jason Williams will be travelling to the observatory often, and we're happy to chat with the LCO team!

+## Documentation
+The control software will be documented in GitHub, and we will maintain the Technical Manual on google docs.
+We will maintain a change log for the technical manual using the google docs "version name" and "history" features.
+If Henrietta becomes a facility instrument, and as a precondition for this, we will generate and maintain a user manual.

+The data reduction pipeline is already documented using readthedocs.

 ## Training
 - Nick and Jason will provide support and training as needed.